Read the Paper for Exercise Motivation?

 The rowing is a total body cardio exercise that primarily targets the upper thighs and to a lesser degree targets the shoulders, biceps, forearms, abs, calves, lats, middle back, lower back, glutes, hamstrings, and hip flexors.
 You just can’t get much better than that in a single exercise!

 We did some shopping for you and if you click on the picture, you’ll see some of the rowers that Amazon has to offer.
 Amazon is running a sale on quite a few and you can even have them assemble it.
 I recommend a mat for under the machine to protect your flooring.

-Ok, gotta run – going to the gym to add rowing to my routine !
-Seriously !
+Ok, gotta run – going to the gym to add rowing to my routine.
+Yes, seriously!

-As recommended in Jump for your Heart I added Jump Rope to my routine.
-Mixing it up is definitely keeping it interesting – I hit 30 jumps today before I lost my rhythm, so I’m going in the right direction.
-Good luck with your routine !!
+As recommended in Jump for your Heart I added Jumping Rope to my routine.
+Adding new exercises keeps it interesting.
+I hit 30 jumps today before I lost my rhythm, so I’m going in the right direction.
+Have fun with your routine too!!